-Under the supervision and with the participation of management, including our Chief Executive Officer and Chief Financial Officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting as of January 3, 2015 using the criteria for effective internal control over financial reporting as described in the "Internal Control - Integrated Framework (1992 framework)," issued by the Committee of Sponsoring Organization of the Treadway Commission.
-Based on their evaluation as of the end of the period covered by this Annual Report on Form 10-K, our Chief Executive Officer and Chief Financial Officer have concluded that our internal control over financial reporting was effective as of January 3, 2015.
+Under the supervision and with the participation of management, including our Principal Executive and Financial Officer and Principal Accounting Officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting as of January 2, 2016 using the criteria established in Internal control - Integrated Framework (2013), issued by the Committee of Sponsoring Organization of the Treadway Commission.
+Based on their evaluation as of the end of the period covered by this Annual Report on Form 10-K, our Principal Executive and Financial Officer and Principal Accounting Officer have concluded that our internal control over financial reporting was effective as of January 2, 2016.